lablup/backend.ai-docs-webui/docs/share_vfolder/share_vfolder.rst

 folder is mounted in the home folder.
 The contents of the ``test`` folder are displayed, but attempts to create or delete files are not allowed.
 This is because User A shared it as read-only.
-You can see UPLOAD FILES button and NEW FOLDER button are disabled, and operations modify icon and delete icon are also disabled since the folder is read-only.
+You can see UPLOAD FILES button and NEW FOLDER button are disappeared, and READ-ONLY FOLDER text display on that spot.
+Also operations modify icon and delete icon are also disabled since the folder is read-only.
 User B can create a file in the ``test`` folder if it has been shared including write access.

 .. image:: test_vfolder_explorer_B.png